emreds/emreds.github.io/index.md

 ## NLP
 ### Picky-Rabbit
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/emreds/picky-rabbit)<br />
 **Picky Rabbit:** Picky Rabbit is an OpenAI LLM-powered chatbot that provides information about the contents of packaged food products.
 It helps users make informed choices by offering details on ingredients, nutritional values, allergens, and more.
+In the second version, the chatbot incorporates Similarity Search with LLMs, enabling it to respond by considering the food data stored in the compact vector database FAISS.
 <center><img src="images/pickyRabbit.png"/></center>
 <br />

-## Personal Usage
+## Just for Fun
 ### Etymology CLI in Rust

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/emreds/tret_cli)